Edward Berry: Battle of the Nile and afterward

 On 1 August 1798 the campaign culminated in the decisive Battle of the Nile, at Aboukir Bay.
-During this, Nelson was struck on the head by a piece of flying langrage and fell, bleeding heavily, only to be caught by Captain Berry, to whom he uttered the words "I am killed.
+During this, Nelson was struck on the head by a piece of flying langrage and fell, bleeding heavily, only to be caught by Berry, to whom he uttered the words "I am killed.
 Remember me to my wife".
 His wound was slight, however, and he escaped with mild concussion.
 He was well enough that evening to witness the shattering explosion of the French battleship L'Orient.
 Only 4 of the 17 major French ships escaped destruction or capture and with French losses six times greater than those of the British, it was a triumphant victory.